Our medium length film "In The Mirror" is a festival darling, it inspired the same audience reaction at every festival:

 5 film festival juries have already nominated leading actor Joelle Séchaud for "Best performance".

 Jack Waltzer, from the legendary Actor's Studio found the actors' interpretations were "Very good, it's pretty obvious".

 This film is different.
 We are counting on your curiosity, to share "In the Mirror" with your public.
-A film that has moved the spectators, systematically, at each of the five projections in the world that we have organized until now.
+A film that has moved the spectators, systematically, at each of the thirty projections in the world that we have organized until now.
 We have bet on it with our work and talents!

-"An amazing film! ......delves into emotions that many share when dealing with family"
+"An amazing film! ......delves into emotions that many share when dealing with family".